 This month I observed a prosthetic eye surgery.
 The surgery was not scheduled on my internship date.
-However, I believe that this would be a very valuable experience since only one clinic in Hong Kong would carry out this kind of operations, I swopped my internship date for it .
-The surgery was unexpectedly simple .
+However, I believe that this would be a very valuable experience since only one clinic in Hong Kong would carry out this kind of operation, I swopped my internship date for it.
+The surgery was unexpectedly simple.
 But precise suturing skill is required.
 The tension of the sutures must be very precise so that the wound can heal properly without leaving scar tissues on the eyeball or causing infections.
-Besides, I also noticed that in Taiwan, some surgical operations could be conducted by non specialists.
-You only need to have the equipments and skills.
-But in Hong Kong, you need specialist qualification as well.
-Owners in Hong Kong prefer giving their pets to the specialists to take care of because of the “brand effect”.
-In view of this, I think in terms of sharpening the surgical skills and experience, Taiwan would be a better place to stay .
+Besides, I also noticed that in Taiwan, some surgical operations could be conducted by non-specialists.
+You only need to have the equipment and skills.
+But in Hong Kong, you need specialist qualifications as well.
+Owners in Hong Kong prefer giving their pets to specialists to take care of because of the “brand effect”.
+In view of this, I think in terms of sharpening my surgical skills and experience, Taiwan would be a better place to stay.

 This month’s special topic broadened my horizons.
 This turtle, because of low proteinemia, had abdominal water, loss of appetite and other symptoms.
 The situation continued after medication.
-More detailed examination to find out the cause of hypoproteinemia is necessary.
-Therefore, the veterinarian arranged a computer tomography scan for him., The turtle did not use anesthesia, the process was very smooth.
+A more detailed examination to find out the cause of hypoproteinemia is necessary.
+Therefore, the veterinarian arranged a computer tomography scan for him., The turtle did not use anaesthesia, the process was very smooth.

 The picture below is a grass-mud horse, came to the hospital really like a star, everyone rushed to take pictures with him.